dice-iit/dice-iit.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to the SAILING (Statistical Artificial Intelligence & Integrative Genomics) Lab!
-SAILING is a research laboratory created in 2004, and is headed by Professor Eric Xing.
-We are primarily based at Carnegie Mellon University and Mohamed bin Zayed University of Artificial Intelligence.
+DICE is an AI centre of excellence focusing on document intelligence.
+Its mission is to develop novel AI methods and become a world class reference centre in AI for business documents.

+DICE is a first of its kind centre in Greece and has the aspiration to attract talent from all over the world.

+Its vision is to connect researchers, scientists and AI professionals with business experts from a wide range of industrial sectors, aiming at using emerging technologies to accelerate innovation.

-**Research synopsis**: Our principal research interests lie in the development of machine learning and statistical methodology, and large-scale computational system and architecture, for solving problems involving automated learning, reasoning, and decision-making in high-dimensional, multimodal, and dynamic possible worlds in artificial, biological, and social systems.
+**Research synopsis**: Our principal research interests lie in the development of machine learning and statistical methodologies for solving problems involving un-/semi-/fully-structured financial data.

+<h1 class="year" id="selected">Selected Papers</h1>
+{% bibliography -f selected %}